 How to make vegan galette crust

 This galette crust recipe is so versatile and yields a flaky, crispy crust.
 With a few techniques, this recipe is fool-proof.

-- Add solidified coconut oil and break up until in pea-sized clumps and resembles wet sand
+- Add solidified coconut oil and pulse until in pea-size clumps

 - Wrap dough in ball and cover with plastic wrap

 - Let set in the fridge for 30 minutes to chill

 Key factors to making a delicious vegan pie crust:

 - Make sure the coconut oil is solidified and in slightly large clumps.
 These clumps will melt when baking and they help create that flaky crust we all love